aaronbloomfield/cpp-db-framework/README.md

 - `dbobject()`: constructor; does nothing.
 - `dbobject(const dbobject& orig)`: copy constructor; does nothing.
 - `virtual ~dbobject()`: destructor; does nothing.
+- `connect (string host, string db, string user, string passwd)`: this connects to the DB; there is also a version of this method that takes in `char*` parameters.
 - `void setVerbose(bool which)`: when `true`, this will cause the sub-classes to print queries on some actions.
 - `void setMySQLConnection(MYSQL *conn = NULL)`: this sets the MySQL connection that is used by all the code produced by this utility; see below for how to create a `MYSQL*` connection.
 - `vector<dbobject*> loadAll(MYSQL *conn = NULL)`: loads all the entries from the table into a vector.
 The individual classes are the specific sub-classes, represented in the vector as `dbobject*` pointers.